JRCSTU/CO2MPAS-TA/doc/names.rst

 template to construct the *data-values tree*, i.e. the input of the simulation model.
 There are two naming conventions in the excel file:

-- the **sheet-name** name is composed by 5 parts, all optionals, but at least one of the first 4 must be present::
+- the **sheet-name** name is composed of 5 parts, all optional, but at least one of the first 4 must be present::

                   base.input.precondition.WLTP-H.ts